felixyeboah/go-nextjs/backend/README.md

 docker-compose up -d backend
 ```

-This will start the backend service along with PostgreSQL and Redis, which are required for full functionality.
+This will start the backend service along with Redis, which is required for caching functionality.
+Note that this application uses Turso database (remote SQLite) instead of a local database container.

 ## Generating Swagger Documentation